 Poison got its start in the mid- ’80s by singer Bret Michaels, bassist Bobby Dall and drummer Rikki Rockett with guitarist C.C.
 Deville later joining the group.
 Within two years of forming, the band signed with Enigma Records and released its first album that same year.
 Look What the Cat Dragged, sold 2 million copies and produced three Top 10 hits, “I Want Action,” “I Won’t Forget You” and “Talk Dirty to Me.”

 Subsequent hit songs of Poison’s, include “Fallen Angel,” “Nothin’ But a Good Time” and “Every Rose Has Its Thorn.”
 Following a prosperous tour with David Lee Roth, the band came back and created two more albums, including platinum-selling Flesh and Blood, which includes the Top 5 songs “Unskinny Bop” and “Something to Believe In.”
 Shortly thereafter, the band began having internal issues, resulting in the firing of Deville.
-He was replaced twice before rejoining the group and having a reunion summer tour in 1999.
+He was INSERT d twice before rejoining the group and having a reunion summer tour in 1999.

 Known for their stage antics, Poison’s commercial success continues to be a major impact on the music industry thanks to catchy lyrics and guitar riffs.
 The band received a renewed surge of popularity when Deville joined the “Surreal Life” cast and Michaels began his journey to find his “Rock of Love” and win “The Celebrity Apprentice” – making the band a household name once again.